sanchee16/sanchee16.github.io/_posts/2018-03-18-notes-for-visual-perception-and-the-brain.md

 - 3D object surfaces
 - Atmosphere
 - Retinal Stimulus is compilation of
     - Illumination
     - Reflectance
     - Transmittance is the alteration of light by the atmosphere
 - Visual Stimuli
 - Light and Electromagnetic Radiation
     - Human visual system from 400 nm to 700 nm
     - To lower size range, the energy tends to damange cells
     - To greater size range, the energy tends to be present as heat
 - Making an image
     - There is no image out there in the world just the mess of photons
     - Cornea orders out this photonic flux
 - Eye
     - Cornea
         - Refractive Abilities
-		- Refrative index is slightly greater than air
+        - Refrative index is greater than air
+    - Lens is attached by zonule fibres
+        - Involved in fine bending of light
+    - Cilliary muscles contract or relax to change the shape of lens
+    - Vitreous Humor
+    - Optic Disk (Papilla)
+    - Macula Lutea
+    - Ophtalmic Arteries and Veins
+- Eye Tracking
+    - Saccadic Eye movements
 - Retina
+    - Interface between neural and non-neural parts of eye
+    - Fovea
+    - Pigment Epithelium
+    - Photoreceptor Layer
+        - Rods and Cones
+    - Ganglion Cells are output layer cells
+    - Bipolar Cells responsible for high resolution
+    - Amarcrine Cells responsible for capturing horizontal information
+- Light -> To Optic Nerve -> Ganglion Cell -> Amacrine Cell -> Bipolar Cell -> Horizontal Cell -> Rods -> Cones -> Photoreceptors -> Pigment Eplithelium
+- Photo receptors have a high metabolic rate and discs on Pigment epithelium are turned over at high rate and are being degraded and need to be removed on an ongoing basis to function properly
+- Distribution of rods and cones
+    - Cones are concentated near and at the center of fovea
+    - Rods are concentrated near the periphery of retina
+- Cone function is one to one and rod function is many to one
+- At absolute thrshold of vision rods operate and in bright sunlight cones operate and in moonlight both operate
+- Primary Visual Pathway
+    - Eye
+    - Thalamus
+    - Primary visual cortex
+    - Superior Colliculus
+        - Concerened with eye and head movements
+- Autonomic Pathway
+    - Pupilary Light Reflex
+        - Concerned with pupil dilation
+- Optic Chaism
+    - Place where visual information crossing happens
+- Tail flip effect
-		- Part of brain
+    - Information flipping and going on opposite side of brain
+- Thalamus
+    - Way station responsible for sensory organs
+    - Lateral Geniculate Nucleus responsible for vision
+        - 4 parvo-cellular layers concerned with full view vision, precision and color
+        - 2 magno-cellular layers concerned with grosser change in the image or movement
+- Retinotopy
+    - Neighbour relationship of pixels of image
+- Ganglion Cells of retina
+    - parvo-ganglion cells
+    - magno-ganglion cells